 Martha reentered.
 “Give her the money, Henry.
 It can’t be much anyway.”

 Henry paused.
 “Only part.
 And only if Carrie is living with her.”

 By late afternoon, cars and a van were packed, and Martha left for Michigan and Henry for Arizona.
 As Jessie locked up the house, she pretended not to see that Carrie had tucked the child’s chair under some blankets in the back of her car.

-On a Tuesday, almost four months after the funeral, Jessie waited at the apartment front door to take Carrie to work at the MoviePlex.
-Carrie, who was in Jessie's cramped bedroom with the door open, typed laboriously on Jessie's computer keyboard with her index fingers.
-Mom's child's rocking chair–the aged, scratched and dented oak oiled and polished by Carrie–sat against the wall squeezed between the bed and the computer stand.
+One Tuesday, almost four months after the funeral, Jessie waited at the apartment front door to take Carrie to work at the Movieplex.
+Carrie, who was in Jessie’s cramped bedroom with the door open, typed laboriously on Jessie’s computer with her index fingers.
+Mom’s rocking chair—the aged, scratched, and dented oak gleaming now from oiling and polishing by Carrie—sat against the wall squeezed between the bed and the computer stand.

 “Hurry, it’s raining,” Jessie called.

 “I can take the bus,” Carrie called back.

 “I can’t be late.
 Shut it off.”